architecture. 3d printed mycelium

 We explore the potential of mycelium to take over theses shapes robotically built and see how it can intervene in the aesthetic composition of theses architectures.
 Each one of our piece is unique according to the way the organism grows.

-Our 3d printed column was generated to accomodate the climatic needs of mycelium: the need to have a lot of hummidity, warmth and to be protected from airstreams.
+Our 3d printed column was generated to accommodate the climatic needs of mycelium: the need to have a lot of humidity warmth and to be protected from airstreams.
+The algorithm was created by taking inspiration from sections of stems and roots.